dart-lang/site-www/src/_guides/language/language-tour.md

 <a id="default-parameters"></a>
 #### Default parameter values

-Your function can define default values for both named and positional parameters.
+Your function can use `=` to define default values for both named and positional parameters.
 The default values must be compile-time constants.
-If no default value is provided, the value is `null`.
+If no default value is provided, the default value is `null`.

-Use a colon (`:`) to specify default values for named parameters:
+Here's an example of setting default values for named parameters:

 <!-- language-tour/specify-default-values/bin/main.dart -->
 {% prettify dart %}
 /// Sets the [bold] and [hidden] flags to the values you
-/// specify, defaulting to false. enableFlags({bool bold: false, bool hidden: false}) {
+/// specify, defaulting to false. void enableFlags({bool bold = false, bool hidden = false}) {
   // ...
 }